Welcome to this review of Ginger Software, the spell checker and grammar proofreading software.

 See our list of the best proofreading software for a complete breakdown of each one, along with our top recommendation.

 But how does Ginger hold up?
-That is the question we are answering with this article, our full overview of its features, pricing, pros, and cons.
+That is the question I am answering with this article, my full overview of its features, pricing, pros, and cons.

 - What Ginger software is